 The growth rates exhibit more heterogeneous patterns: annual aggregates poorly correlate, which may be due to differences in the long-term trends (see also Fig. \ref{fig:timeseries_aggr_index_payments_vs_gdp}).
 In contrast, monthly growth calculated as growth in relation to the same month of the preceding year, shows fairly high correlations, especially for the Bacs value data with 88.2\%.

-The average transaction values show a high similarity with Bacs, but correlate not or only negatively with the other payment schemes.
-Negative correlations of average values may indicate that our Payment data captures different types of payments than the those being reflected in the aggregate payment data: for example, low-value payments in everyday expenditures differ from high-value investments or purchases of consumer durables.
+The average transaction values show a high similarity with Bacs, but do not correlate with or only negatively correlate with the other payment schemes.
+Negative correlations of average values may indicate that the payment data capture different types of payments than those reflected in payment aggregates.
+For example, low-value payments in everyday expenditures differ from high-value investments or purchases of consumer durables.

-However, looking at growth rates, we find higher levels of similarity, indicating that there may be a common underlying pattern of how transaction values evolve.
-One possible direction of interpretation may be their relationship with prices, here measured as consumer price index.
-However, while finding strong positive correlations with prices measured in levels, we find a negative one when comparing by growth rates.
-This may seem counter-intuitive, but differences in the trends may arise from sluggish price adjustments, especially when comparing consumer prices with B2B data.\footnote{We additionally made a comparison to producer price indices for manufacturing, but observe similar patterns.}
+Looking at growth rates, we find higher levels of similarity, indicating that there may be a common underlying pattern of how transaction values evolve.
+One possible direction of interpretation may be their relationship with prices, here measured as the consumer price index.
+However, while finding strong positive correlations with prices measured in levels, we find a negative correlation when comparing by growth rates.
+This may seem counter-intuitive, but differences in trends may arise from sluggish price adjustments, especially when comparing consumer prices with B2B data.\footnote{We additionally made a comparison to producer price indices for manufacturing, but observed similar patterns.}

-Turning now to economic fundamentals, we find strong correlations between Payments and real GDP, ranging between 85-92\% for monthly data in levels.
-We analysed both seasonally adjusted (``sa'') and non-adjusted (``nsa'') data.\footnote{As monthly non-deseasonalised GDP data is not available, we use indicative Total Gross Value Added (GVA) as a proxy \citep{ons2023indicativeGDPdata}.} The correlation performance for both indicators is similar.
+Turning to economic fundamentals, we find strong correlations between payments and real GDP, ranging between 85-92\% for monthly data in levels.
+We analysed both seasonally adjusted (``sa'') and non-adjusted (``nsa'') data.
+The correlation performance for both indicators is similar.
 Looking at growth rates, the difference is more clear: at the monthly level, correlations between values (counts) are about 72\% (79\%) for non-adjusted data, but only half as high (36\% (33\%)) for seasonally adjusted GDP.
 These are very promising signals regarding the value of the data for applied economic research and advancing national statistics.